Philodendron Varieties: 57 Different Types of Philodendron

 Plowmanii

 Native to Ecuador and Peru, this Philodendron blooms naturally in the wild but not often when grown indoors.
-The flowers on a Plowmanii are typically yellow, but many plant lovers have seen other hues, including purple, dark violet, and red, due to their variable nature.
+The flowers are typically yellow, but many plant lovers have seen other hues, including purple, dark violet, and red, due to their variable nature.

 Prince of Orange